Chimichurri Sauce with Cilantro

 Makes heaven drowsy with the harmony.

-👩🏻🍳 Tamara Talks - About Chimichurri and Perfect Pairings
+👩🏻🍳 Tamara Talks – About Cilantro Chimichurri Sauce and Perfect Pairings

 We rarely eat beef which makes it special at our house.
-Beef is best kept simple in my humble opinion, so in the midst of our chaos, it seemed like a perfect choice.
-I've made chimichurri for years, and always felt Argentinians had captured the perfect complement to beef in this simple, fresh condiment.
+Beef is best kept simple in my humble opinion, so in the midst of our chaos, like getting one house ready to sell, and our 1907 house through an enormous renovation, it seems like a perfect choice.
+I’ve made chimichurri for years, and always felt Argentinians had captured the perfect complement to beef in this simple, fresh condiment.
 My recipe is not a traditional Argentinian chimichurri.

 I do take a bit of creative license with my cilantro chimichurri recipe.
 Argentinian cuisine is influenced by Italian flavors and ingredients, and chimichurri frequently counts fresh oregano among its ingredients in addition to the fresh flat leaf parsley.
 Being New Mexicans with a penchant for cilantro, I usually use a generous amount of fresh cilantro, rather than oregano.